 </category>

-Such a code can then be customised to give a random output from a list of templates, redirect to a already defined pattern, use a part or whole of the user’s input, run shell scripts etc. Out of all these running a shell script makes AIML, or atleast J.A.R.V.I.S. very powerful.
+This can be customised to give a random output from a list of templates, redirect to an already defined pattern, use part or all of the user’s input, run shell scripts, and more.
+Out of all these, running shell scripts is what makes AIML – or at least J.A.R.V.I.S. – genuinely powerful.

 All one has to do to create a chatbot using AIML, is to make up a list of .aiml files containing categories like the one defined above and use the aiml library for python to import them into a kernel using a startup.xml file which looks like this: